-The appointed consulting engineers have prepared a services report highlighting the available civil services for this development based on the Architects layout - SUB/003 (6 December 2023) (figure 2).
-It is envisaged that the development implementation will be phased over a period of six years commencing in 2024.
-The service requirements are estimated as follows.
+The appointed consulting engineers have prepared a services report highlighting the available civil services for this development based on the Architects layout - SUB/003.1, dated 2 December 2024(figure 2).
+It is envisaged that the development implementation will be phased over a period of six years.